-Hudson Place Today: Congested and Inefficient for Everyone
+Hudson Place Today: Congested, Dangerous, and Inefficient for Everyone

 Under our plan, Hudson Place between Hudson and River Streets is closed to vehicles, and becomes a pedestrian plaza.
 This creates new civic space for community activities in a high-visibility, high-foot-traffic area.
 For instance, the downtown Farmers’ Market could move from its current location along the east side of Washington Street between First Street and Observer Highway to the new Hudson Place, giving thousands of pedestrians easier access to the market stalls, which benefits the local farmers whose livelihoods depend on these markets.